Coktoco/i18next-demo-website/README.md

 	•	Interact with sections that trigger animations based on scroll position, thanks to GSAP’s ScrollTrigger.
 	•	Easily copy and understand the code thanks to Prism.js highlighting technology.

-Contributing
+## Contributing

 If you’d like to contribute, please fork the repository and create a pull request with detailed information on your proposed changes.
 All contributions are welcome, including new translation resources, UI enhancements, or additional animations.

-License
+## License

 This project is licensed under the MIT License.

-Feel free to customize the project, explore various translation features, and extend the use of GSAP animations to create a truly engaging experience for users around the world.
+Feel free to customize the project and explore various translation features.